Analysis, interviews, and book reviews on ethics, globalization, and sustainability by Policy Innovations staff and partners.

 Shiyang Li 12/25/06

-Migrants and foreign workers are sending money earned abroad to their home countries at increasing rates.
-The value of these financial transfers—known as remittances—has skyrocketed in recent years as technological advances have made it easier to wire mom and dad a few bucks.
-While a lot of money is changing hands, it’s unclear whether the effect of remittances in the recipient country is a net positive or negative.
+Remittances from migrants and foreign workers have skyrocketed in recent years as technological advances have made it easier to wire mom and dad a few bucks.
+While a lot of money is changing hands, it's unclear whether the effect of remittances in the recipient country is a net positive or negative.

 Shiyang Li 12/20/06